alepulver/game-catalog-builder/docs/matching.md

 ## Warnings and manual pinning

 - Any non-100% match emits a `WARNING` with alternatives.
+- Import safety: if diagnostics mark a provider as `likely_wrong:<provider>` and there is a strict-majority provider consensus (and the provider is tagged as the outlier), the importer clears that provider ID so enrichment won’t silently use a wrong pin.
 - When a match is wrong or ambiguous, pin the provider ID in `data/input/Games_Catalog.csv` rather than changing your original `Name` unless the rename is truly canonical for you.
 - Import diagnostics (`ReviewTags`) also include a few conservative cross-provider checks when cached details are available:
   - `year_disagree` (RAWG vs IGDB)